 After Yahoo data hack, here are 15 tips to protect yourself

-It’s getting more difficult to find someone who a data breach has never hit.
+Finding someone whom a data breach has never hit is getting more difficult.
 Customers of stores and restaurants.
 Government workers.
 Workers whose companies’ records have been stolen . . .
 People with health insurance.
-Now consumers who’ve done business with a major email and Internet company.
+Now, consumers who’ve done business with major email and Internet companies.

-Personal information involving 500 million Yahoo accounts, including accounts with Yahoo Mail, Yahoo Finance and Yahoo Fantasy Sports, was stolen back in 2014 and we’re just now learning about it.
-Yahoo’s announcement Thursday also said the theft also may have included 113 million Flickr accounts.
+Personal information involving 500 million Yahoo accounts, including accounts with Yahoo Mail, Yahoo Finance, and Yahoo Fantasy Sports, was stolen in 2014, and we’re just now learning about it.
+Yahoo’s announcement Thursday also said the theft may have included 113 million Flickr accounts.

 The stolen information may have included names, email addresses, telephone numbers, dates of birth, and in many cases, security questions and the answers people gave, Yahoo said.